 We are sharing our Local Green Spaces Assessment with you in draft so that you can add your comments.

-Responses to community consultation including the Neighbourhood Plan household survey identified important open spaces within the parish.
+Responses to community consultation including the Neighbourhood Plan household survey identified important open green spaces within the parish.
 There are only a limited number of sites and they are important for a number of sometimes overlapping reasons.

 Public open spaces within and close to the built up areas of Goat Lees and Boughton Lees are important to local amenity, the heritage and/or character of the area as well as providing opportunities for leisure in the parish and are to be protected in the Neighbourhood Plan.